top of page

 What About Rehab?

-Remember that Rehab cannot fix a CCL rupture.
-However, initiating therapy after surgery can improve their recovery by addressing their muscle atrophy, increasing their range of motion, stimulating healing, and relieving any pain that might remain.
 Your dog’s surgeon will decide when your dog can begin therapy, but they may want to take follow up x-rays to confirm appropriate healing beforehand.

 Post-operative Rehab consists of multiple modalities to address the entire body; not just the surgical leg.
 Your dog has been compensating for the affected leg by walking differently and putting more weight on their other legs.
 This often means that their other legs are overworked and sore.
 Back pain is not uncommon after spending so much time walking with poor ergonomics.
 Therapy often begins with Thermotherapy, Massage, and Stretching.
 Thermotherapy and Massage help to relax tense muscles and increase blood flow to the tissues.
 Stretching is necessary to maintain your dog’s full range of motion in all joints, but should not be performed until after Thermotherapy and Massage.
 Laser therapy is an excellent tool to promote healing and relieve pain and inflammation.

-Low impact Target exercises will be prescribed to your dog in order to address any deficiencies and encourage normal limb use.
+Low impact Target Exercises will be prescribed to your dog in order to address any deficiencies and encourage normal limb use.
 You will be instructed to have your dog do some of these exercises at home on a daily basis.
-Hydrotherapy using an Underwater Treadmill provides a high resistance but very low impact workout, encouraging muscle growth needed to support the joint and keeping the unaffected leg strong.

-Our article The Deep Dive Into Swimming provides a visual and more detailed explanation for this, but we’ll briefly explain here too.
+Our article, The Deep Dive Into Swimming, provides a visual and more detailed explanation for this, but we’ll briefly explain here too.
 When dogs swim, they generally paddle fiercely with their front legs while keeping their back legs tucked up alongside their body.
 This type of movement means they are over-working their already strained front legs and barely working the back legs that actually need the exercise.
 If they do kick their back legs, it is generally in a quick, spastic movement that does not encourage muscle building but does put more stress on a fresh orthopedic surgery.

 Long Term Care